BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 <p>
 "You could fight crime without the Superman costume, you know"<br/>
-"Many things I can do here, Superdog."
+"Many things I can do here, Superdog"
 </p>

 <p>
-He smooths a wrinkle near his knee.
-He gazes into the distance.<br/>
+He smooths a wrinkle near his knee.<br/>
-"The Kent disguise allows me to be with the people."<br/>
+"The Kent disguise allows me to be with the people", he says<br/>
 "The people?"
 I ask.<br/>
 He looks down at me,<br/>
 a frown on that stony jaw.
 </p>

 <p>
-"Lois Lane knows this place".<br/>
+"Lois Lane knows this place", I say.<br/>
-"Truth, Justice, and the American Way", he says, quietly but firmly.<br/><br/>
+"Truth, Justice, and the American Way", he says, quietly but firmly.
 </p>

 <p>